German training ship Gorch Fock (1958)

 Both ships are named in honour of the German writer Johann Kinau who wrote under the pseudonym "Gorch Fock" and died in the battle of Jutland/Skagerrak in 1916.
-The modern-day Gorch Fock was built in 1958 as a delayed sister ship to five ships built in the 1930s, and has since then undertaken 146 cruises (as of October 2006), including one tour around the world in 1988.
-She is sometimes referred to (unofficially) as the Gorch Fock II to distinguish her from her older sister ship.
-The Gorch Fock is under the command of the Naval Academy in Flensburg-Mürwik.
+The modern-day Gorch Fock was launched in 1958 as a delayed sister ship to five ships built in the 1930s, and has since then undertaken 146 cruises (as of October 2006), including one tour around the world in 1988.
+She is sometimes referred to (unofficially) as Gorch Fock II to distinguish her from her older sister ship.
+Gorch Fock is assigned to the Naval Academy at Flensburg-Mürwik.